alexeyignatiev/minds/README.rst

            print('rule:', rule)

 Note that all the algorithms make use of the ``Data`` class for representing the data internally.
-An object of class dat can be created for a given CSV file, or alternatively for a *pandas'* DataFrame object:
+An object of class ``Data`` can be created for a given CSV file, or alternatively for a *pandas'* DataFrame object:

 .. code:: python